You are cordially invited to take part in the 17th English Short Story Writing Competition. The Regulations, Prizes and Procedures are as follows:

 NOTE: The word limit does NOT include the provided prompt.

 Prizes for each category:

-Selection Procedure: Winners are selected by a panel of judges from HKBU and professional international writers.
+Selection Procedure: Winners are selected by a panel of judges from HKBU and an external expert judge.

 1. Demonstration of creativity and originality, expression of emotions, and development of characters and plot;